IIIF/api/source/api/presentation/3.0/index.md

 ##### rights

 A link to an external resource that describes the license or rights statement under which the resource may be used.
 The rationale for this being a URI and not a human readable label is that typically there is one license for many resources, and the text is too long to be displayed to the user along with the object.
-If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead or in metadata.
+If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead or in `metadata`.

 The value _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.

- * Any resource type _MAY_ have one or more rights statements or licenses associated with it.
+ * Any resource type _MAY_ have one or more rights statements or licenses associated with it.<br/>
+   Clients _MUST_ render rights on every resource type.

 ``` json-doc
 {"rights": [{"id": "http://example.org/rights/copyright.html", "format": "text/html"}]}
 ```

 ##### logo
 A small image that represents an individual or organization associated with the resource it is attached to.
 This could be the logo of the owning or hosting institution.
 The logo _MUST_ be clearly rendered when the resource is displayed or used, without cropping, rotating or otherwise distorting the image.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for other manipulations such as resizing.

 The value _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.

- * Any resource type _MAY_ have one or more logos associated with it.
+ * Any resource type _MAY_ have one or more logos associated with it.<br/>
+   Clients _MUST_ render logo on every resource type.

 ``` json-doc
 {"logo": [{"id": "https://example.org/img/logo.jpg", "type": "Image"}]}
 ```

-####  3.3.
+###  3.3.
 Technical Properties

 ##### id

 The URI that identifies the resource.
 It is _RECOMMENDED_ that an HTTPS URI be used for all resources.

 The value _MUST_ be a string.

- * A Collection _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
+ * A Collection _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.<br/>
+   Clients _SHOULD_ render id on a Collection.
- * A Manifest _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
+ * A Manifest _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.<br/>
+   Clients _SHOULD_ render id on a Manifest.
- * A Sequence _MAY_ have an id and _MUST NOT_ have more than one.
+ * A Sequence _MAY_ have an id and _MUST NOT_ have more than one.<br/>
+   Clients _MAY_ render id on a Sequence.
  * A Canvas _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
-The Canvas's JSON representation _MAY_ be published at that URI.
+The Canvas's JSON representation _MAY_ be published at that URI.<br/>
+   Clients _SHOULD_ render id on a Canvas.
- * A content resource _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which the resource is published.
+ * A content resource _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which the resource is published.<br/>
+   Clients _MAY_ render id on content resources.
- * A Range _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
+ * A Range _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.<br/>
+   Clients _MAY_ render id on a Range.
  * An AnnotationCollection _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
+   Clients _MAY_ render id on an AnnotationCollection.
- * An AnnotationPage _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
+ * An AnnotationPage _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.<br/>
+   Clients _MAY_ render id on an AnnotationPage.
- * An Annotation _MUST_ have exactly one id, and the Annotation's representation _SHOULD_ be published at that URI.
+ * An Annotation _MUST_ have exactly one id, and the Annotation's representation _SHOULD_ be published at that URI.<br/>
+   Clients _MAY_ render id on an Annotation.

 ``` json-doc
 {"id": "https://example.org/iiif/1/manifest"}